What Is AMPYRA?

 In MS, the body's immune system mistakenly attacks the protective coating around nerve fibers, called myelin.
 As MS progresses, there may be more areas of demyelination.
 When myelin is lost or damaged, potassium channels on the nerves open, and potassium leaks out.
 This can weaken or distort the messages being sent from the brain to the rest of the body.
 In some people, this disrupts signals that control walking ability and can lead to walking difficulties or problems.

-How AMPYRA works is not completely understood.
-However, in animal studies, AMPYRA has been shown to enhance message conduction in damaged nerve fibers by blocking potassium leaks.
+The exact process by which AMPYRA works is not fully understood.
+However, in preclinical studies, AMPYRA was shown to enhance message conduction in damaged nerve fibers.

 Walking — how effective is AMPYRA?